tokkonopapa/WordPress-IP-Geo-Allow/README.md

 * **Reverse-DNS Lookup allow-filter for Host or Network Name :**

-  When your Host has Reverse Host Name (set by your internet provider)
+  When your Host accessing WordPress admin panel has Reverse Host Name (set by your internet provider)

-  Allows Network or Host by matching reverse lookup of Host Name
+  Allows Network or Host by matching filter to Reverse-DNS Host Name

   Use case: